andrewpayne68/Bitcoin-wallet-cracker/README.md

 # Bitcoin wallet cracker
 Code Generates valid Bitcoin addresses/private keys derived from 12 or 24 BIP39 Mnemonic Words and compares to a database text file containing Bitcoin Wallet Addresses with Balances (file: data-base updated 05/2023 with Wallets holding > 1 BTC)

+# Problems running / Crash to Desktop
+If the PySimpleGUI window crashes to Desktop (CTD) when you start - then you need to enable legacy ssl as detailed here: https://github.com/andrewpayne68/openssl-fix

 # Usage:
 ### Python3+